"Does anyone... still wear... a hat?"

 - Most of the girls in Peanuts usually wear typically 1950s-style dresses.
 (Lucy and Sally eventually started sporting slacks, but kept their coiffed '50s hairdos.)

-- 9 Chickweed Lane - for a comic that's supposedly set in the present a lot of the characters dress in a style more suited to The Sixties or The Seventies (turtleneck shirts and dresses for the ladies, tweed coats with elbow patches for the men).
+- Nine Chickweed Lane - for a comic that's supposedly set in the present a lot of the characters dress in a style more suited to The Sixties or The Seventies (turtleneck shirts and dresses for the ladies, tweed coats with elbow patches for the men) ... though considering that most of the characters are academics and a bit old-fashioned and conservative at that, this makes some sense at least for Juliette and her peers (less so for Edda).

 - El Goonish Shive's Elliot, Tedd and especially Justin have very 1990s/early 2000s hairstyles.
 They've been toned down as part of the Art Evolution but haven't gone away completely.